Room to Read

 We raised around £5000 towards the £26,000 target required to build a school, however, it now seems somewhat egotistical to hold the money hostage until an undetermined time in the future.
 I decided it was more sensible to release the money to Room to Read so they can put it to work today to bring education to kids who need it now.

 A massive thank you to everyone who very generously donated and to those who took it upon themselves to raise additional money on my behalf.
-A special thank you to Kate Andrews and the Glen Hills Primary School who adopted Room to Read as one of their charities to support for the year and raised a very impressive £724 in addition to the Virgin Money Giving page.

 The Virgin Money Giving page is still active for people who want to show their support and help Room to Read with their very worthy mission.